Need examples of a baby nighttime routine to do every night? Learn how to establish a consistent evening routine to help your newborn sleep.

 - Baby massage: Whether you bathe your baby or not, a massage can signal the winding down of the day.
-Not only is this a special treat for your baby, the massage itself will also relax his mind and body, making it a conducive activity right before sleep.
+Not only is this a special treat, the massage itself will also relax his mind and body, making it a conducive activity right before sleep.

-- Pajamas: Dress your baby in special pajamas he only wears in the evenings.
+- Pajamas: Dress him in special pajamas he only wears in the evenings.
 For instance, you can dress him in a zipped one-piece suit on top of his usual onesie.
 Tip: Go with zipper pajamas and not buttoned ones—buttons aren’t convenient in the middle of the night!

-- Swaddle: Many babies benefit from wearing a swaddle during sleep.
+- Swaddle: Many babies enjoy wearing a swaddle during sleep.
 Placing your baby in a swaddle will feel comforting and remind him of the time he spent in your womb.

-- Special conversations: A wonderful way to cap the day is to spend time talking with your baby.
+- Special conversations: A wonderful way to cap the day is to spend time talking with him.
 You can start a tradition of what you liked best and least about your day, or what you look forward to tomorrow.